stevebroshar/better-space/ReadMe.md

 Maybe: smart string literal handling based on file type.
 If file has certain extensions (.c, cpp, .cs and the many versions of C++ extensions) then use C-style string literal handling.

 Choose better name.
-How about: FreeSpace, AdjustWS, NegativeSpace, PositiveSpace, PositiveWhiteSpace.
+How about: FreeSpace, AdjustWS, PositiveSpace, PositiveWhiteSpace, CoolSpace, BetterSpace, WorkSpace